On the north side of the nave are two double

 windows in the Decorated style.

-The south doorway, protected by a pretty early 16th century brick porch.
-This is later, probably mid-12th century, with creatures for capitals, very unusual for Suffolk.
+The south doorway is later, probably mid-12th century, with creatures for capitals, very unusual for Suffolk.
 This dates from the latter part of the Norman period (i.e. well into the 12th century) and is in a fine state of preservation.
 Its semi-circular arch, which is covered with several layers of zig-zag moulding, rests upon tall circular shafts, with spiral fluting and carved capitals.
-Beneath the arch is a restored tympanum, which was probably decorated with carvings at one time, and which is supported by two human heads.The Tudor brick porch is possibly the finest in Suffolk.
+Beneath the arch is a restored tympanum, which was probably decorated with carvings at one time, and which is supported by two human heads.The Tudor brick porch on the south side is possibly the finest in Suffolk.
 Tradition has it that the bricks were made by Henry VIII's own brickmaker.
 Its south face has a stepped gable and a total of eight niches.
 The three niches above the doorway have worn stone animal heads.
 The doorway itself has a square hood mould with quatrefoils in the spandrels.
 The two-light lateral windows are also set under the squared hood moulds.
 Inside, the porch has original timbers in the roof and the cinquefoil-headed niche of a Holy Water stoup in its eastern wall.

 The staircase turret, near the south-east corner of the tower, extends a few feet above the parapet.
 All four faces of the tower and the stair turret are crowned with embattled parapets, beneath which are fine gargoyles to drain the rainwater from the roof of the tower.